shivshank/ShivNBT/README.md

 Here is my own implementation of the NBT file format, such as the one used in Minecraft.

-As of writing (March 5, 2016), it appears able to properly parse some of the files (such as level.dat).
+It can read and write NBT files, export them to JSON, and additionally read them back from JSON to NBT.

+The Minecraft level facilities are capable of generating new levels and editing old levels.
+There are some (many) bugs to squash.

+This is only for Python programmers; i.e., there is not an easy to use client for end users/non coders.

 TODO:
- * allow writing NBT files
- * to/from JSON converter (with some kind of definition file to explain how numbers are stored)
- * read level/region/chunk files (.mca, etc)
+ - add license
+ - more docs
+ - unit testing
+ - finish implementing world generation tools
+ - add demo Minecraft world generator